 It has been proven many times that if shoppers cannot find what they are looking for because they are presented with too many options, they will give up rather than push on to make a decision.
 With this in mind, always ensure that your products are clearly organized, so shoppers can find them more quickly, improving their shopping experience.
 When it comes to signage, clarity is essential.
 All signs must be clear and succinct with just enough information to inform your customers, without making them feel overwhelmed.
 If you are promoting certain items, keep the promotional signage visible, logical and clear-cut.

 5. Use retail technology to improve product displays

 The impact of digital technology and specialist software within the retail space is growing at a phenomenal rate.
-One report stated that 63% of consumers said that digital signage catches their attention.
+One report states that 63% of consumers said that digital signage catches their attention.
 With this in mind, consider putting retail technology to work in your advantage.
-There are a lot of products, such as Tokinomo, and tools that serve this purpose and will help you get your product noticed.
+There are a lot of solutions, such as ours at Tokinomo, and tools that can increase product visibility and help you get your product noticed.